agneevX/home-assistant/README.md

 ### Alexa devices control

-With custom component `Alexa Media Player`, Home Assistant is able to control any thing that you're able to speak to Alexa.
+With custom component [`Alexa Media Player`](https://github.com/custom-components/alexa_media_player), Home Assistant is able to control any thing that you're able to speak to Alexa.

+<details><summary>Expand</summary>

 This requires the use of `input_boolean` helpers to control the state of the entity.

-<details><summary>Expand</summary>

-E.g. to control a plug...
+E.g. to control a smart plug...

 ```yaml
 # configuration.yaml